Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - 50' Fast CAT (twin diesel)**

 This is not to deprecate these more modern and relatively more complex craft in any way - it is merely to point out the root causes of their tendency toward higher cost, both to build and to maintain.
 Certainly if cost is not an important factor then there is no impediment..!
-But even then, simplicity is its own reward with regard to on-going maintenance.

 The Classic

 As a result, at least in my view, it is most often the more traditionally styled craft that seem the most inspiring, especially when given the benefit of modern materials and construction techniques.
 This notion should be evident upon perusal of our various Design Examples above.
-Among them, the more traditionally inspired craft tend to be simpler and more friendly in their overall aspect.
-Thus they can be more economical to build and less costly to keep than their more modern brethren.
+Among them, the more traditionally inspired craft tend to be far simpler and therefore more friendly in their overall aspect.
+Thus they are significantly more economical to build and far less costly to keep than their ultra modern brethren.
+That there is an element of our age-old maritime heritage evident in their design is a particular delight.

 The Modern Classic